Haydn Quartets (Mozart)

 The "Haydn" Quartets by Wolfgang Amadeus Mozart are a set of six string quartets published in 1785 in Vienna as his Op.
 10, dedicated to the composer Joseph Haydn.
-They contain some of Mozart's most memorable melodic writing and refined compositional thought.

 The six quartets

+The quartets were published in a set as Mozart's Opus 10 in Vienna, 1785.
+Mozart arranged the six quartets in the order of composition, except for reversing the order of K. 428 and K. 458.